hikoworks/hikolang/doc/language/syntax/import_module.md

 imported using a `import git` or `import zip`, by at least one file in the current repository.

-When you import a module all sub-modules are imported as well; accessible through the sub-names.
-This holds when the module is renamed with `in`.
+### Public (optional)

+If the `public` attribute is added, all the symbols of the imported module will be available by subsequent imports of the current module.

 ### Build guard (optional)

-The optional [_build_guard_](build_guard.md) is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.
+The optional [_guard_expression_](guard_expression.md) is evaluated during the prologue-scan phase of compilation, this checks if the `import` statment should be processed or ignored.

-Multiple files may have the same name, only if the conditional compilation is mutually exclusive.
-If a file has a `fallback` condition, it will be used if no other file with the same name is compiled.